 Improve Page Load Times

 With so much noise on the internet begging for attention and ever-diminishing human attention spans, nothing kills user experience like a slow website.
-If your site has a higher than average load time (10.3 seconds for web and 27.3 seconds on mobile), your visitors are probably losing the patience to stick around to go through your offerings.
+If your site has a higher-than-average load time (10.3 seconds for the web and 27.3 seconds on mobile), your visitors are probably losing the patience to stick around to go through your offerings.
 So, in case you aren’t constantly monitoring your web and mobile sites for performance, you are giving away countless conversion opportunities.
 In fact, a decade ago, Amazon discovered that with every 100 ms increase in load time, their sales were seeing a drop of 1%.